Should Home Insurance Be Optional? The Risks & Realities Explained

 • FAIR Plan covers fire, wind, basic perils

-• Bundle home + auto for up to 25% savings
+• Bundle home + auto for multi-policy discount

 • Regional carriers often beat national rates

-FAIR Plans: Every state has a Fair Access to Insurance Requirements (FAIR) plan — a state-mandated program providing basic property coverage when private insurers won't.
-Coverage is more limited and often more expensive than private policies, but it protects against the catastrophic losses that can ruin a family financially.
+FAIR Plans: Every state offers a Fair Access to Insurance Requirements (FAIR) plan, a state-managed program providing basic property coverage when private insurers will not.
+Coverage is more limited than standard HO-3 policies, and California's 29.1% rate hike shows they are not cheap, but they protect against catastrophic losses that can ruin a family financially.

 Pincher's Pro Tip

-Contact your state's Department of Insurance before assuming you can't afford coverage.
-Many states offer FAIR plans, wind and hail pools, and in some cases income-based assistance programs specifically for homeowners priced out of the private market.
+Contact your state's Department of Insurance before assuming you cannot afford coverage.
+Many states offer FAIR plans, wind and hail pools, and mitigation grant programs specifically for homeowners priced out of the private market.
+California's post-wildfire reforms also include new wildfire-safety grants and expanded insurance discounts.

 Smart Savings Made Simple!